 Residential rental property.
 You must use the straight line method and a mid-month convention for residential rental property.
-In the first year that you claim depreciation for residential rental property, you can claim depreciation only for the number of months the property is in use, and you must use the mid-month convention (explained under Conventions, earlier).
+In the first year that you claim depreciation for residential rental property, you can claim depreciation only for the number of months the property is in use.
+Use the mid-month convention (explained under Conventions, earlier).